morrislab/RNAcompete/README.md

 #

-For questions, please email kun.nie@mail.utoronto.ca
+For questions, please email kun.nie[at]mail.utoronto.ca